Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: Introduction

-The well-posedness of the Kawasaki-Ohta equation \eqref{eq:KO} is a challenging problem due to the degeneracy of the diffusion $\Phi'(u)=\frac{1}{1+u^{2}}$ at large values of $u$, and due to the stochastic conservation law structure of the noise.
+The well-posedness of the Kawasaki--Ohta equation \eqref{eq:KO} is a challenging problem due to the degeneracy of the diffusion $\Phi'(\rho)=\frac{1}{1+\rho^{2}}$ at large values of $\rho$, and due to the stochastic conservation law structure of the noise.
 Therefore, in \cite{EsRen2012} the analysis had to be restricted to spatially constant noise, which was first resolved in \cite{DarGes2020}.
-The general theory developed in the present paper contains this example as a special case. \begin{example} Let $u_{0}\in L^{3}(\TT^1)$ and assume that $\dot{\xi}^F$ satisfies Assumption~\ref{assumption_noise}.
+The general theory developed in the present paper contains this example with spatially correlated noise as a special case. \begin{example} Let $\rho_{0}\in L^{3}(\TT^1)$ be nonegative and assume that $\dot{\xi}^F$ satisfies Assumption~\ref{assumption_noise}.
 Then there is a unique solution to

 and the solutions satisfy \eqref{eq:contraction}. \end{example}